georgewatson/deoxyribose/README.md

 ACT Thr     Destination of Ser
 TAG Stop
 ```
-does not work as expected, outputting a single `0` before terminating.
+also seems to work as expected, but actually involves a frameshift.

 This is because the `ACA` formed by the numeric literal 1 and
 the following Lys is recognised as the destination of the Ser → Thr jump, then